Cruise Advice For The Best Tangier Ville Port Experience

 Explore the Kasbah and Kasbah Museum

-Perched high above the city, the Kasbah is one of Tangier’s highlights.
+Perched high above the city, the Kasbah is one of the city’s highlights.
 Walk through Bab Haha Gate, wander the whitewashed streets, and stop at the Kasbah Lookout for panoramic views of the port, the Strait of Gibraltar, and, on clear days, Spain.
 While here, visit the Kasbah Museum (Dar el-Makhzen), set inside a former Sultan’s palace with historic exhibits and beautiful gardens.

 Visit the American Legation